dchukwurah/AWS_and_Cloud_Computing/README.md

 2. **Automation**: Automating manual processes.
 3. **Measurement**: Using metrics and feedback to improve processes.
 4. **Sharing**: Sharing feedback and best practices.
+5. EASY TO USE
+6. FLEXIBILITY - industry changes fast so do not create dependent systems
+7. Robustness -
+8. Cost -

 The cloud complements DevOps by providing on-demand resources, automation tools, and scalability, making it easier to implement DevOps practices.